Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems

 \section{Abstract}

-The optimal fingerprint method serves as a potent approach for detecting and attributing climate change.
-However, its experimental validation encounters challenges due to the intricate nature of climate systems.
-Here, we experimentally examine the optimal fingerprint method simulated by a precisely controlled magnetic resonance system of spins.
-The spin dynamic under an applied deterministic driving field and a noise field is utilized to emulate the complex climate system with external forcing and internal variability.
-Our experimental results affirm the theoretical prediction regarding the existence of an optimal detection direction which maximizes the signal-to-noise ratio, thereby validating the optimal fingerprint method.
-This work offers direct empirical verification of the optimal fingerprint method, crucial for comprehending climate change and its societal impacts.
+The optimal fingerprint method (OFM) serves as a potent approach for detecting and attributing climate change.
+However, direct experimental validation remains challenging due to the system's inherent complexity.
+Here, we experimentally validate this method using a precisely controlled magnetic resonance system of spins, which serves as a minimal physical analog of forced noise response.
+Based on linear response theory (LRT), we derived the system's Green's function from spin projection noise measurements and successfully applied it to attribute the magnetic fields, yielding excellent agreement with predictions.
+Furthermore, our measurements confirm the existence of an optimal detection direction that maximizes the signal-to-noise ratio, a key theoretical prediction underlying the OFM.
+This work serves as a laboratory demonstration of LRT and OFM in detection and attribution (DA) studies, aiming to connect theoretical models with experimental observations.
+These findings may provide useful references for climate change science and its broader interdisciplinary applications. in ecosystems, finance, social sciences, quantum sensing, and beyond.